zeq-devops/cpuminer-rplant-hiveos/README.md

-CPUMINER-RPLANT CUSTOM MINER For HiveOS Flight Sheets.
+# CPUMINER-RPLANT Custom Miner for HiveOS Flight Sheets

-This repository provides a custom wrapper for integrating multiple cpuminer binaries into HiveOS.
+This repository provides a custom wrapper for integrating multiple `cpuminer` binaries into HiveOS.
 The wrapper automatically detects CPU capabilities and selects the most optimized binary available, ensuring compatibility across different hardware configurations.

-Key Features
+## Key Features
-Automatic CPU detection: Inspects /proc/cpuinfo and selects the appropriate binary in priority order (Ryzen → AVX512 → AVX2 → SSE4.2 → SSE2).
+- **Automatic CPU detection**: Inspects `/proc/cpuinfo` and selects the appropriate binary in priority order (Ryzen → AVX512 → AVX2 → SSE4.2 → SSE2).
+- **Fallback mechanism**: If the selected binary is not present, the wrapper defaults to `cpuminer-sse2` to prevent execution errors.

-HiveOS integration: Parses miner logs and outputs JSON statistics in the format expected by HiveOS.
+- **HiveOS integration**: Parses miner logs and outputs JSON statistics in the format expected by HiveOS.

-Thread-level monitoring: Provides per-thread hashrate and temperature reporting for accurate monitoring.
+- **Thread-level monitoring**: Provides per-thread hashrate and temperature reporting for accurate monitoring.

-Benefits
+## Benefits
-Simplifies deployment of cpuminer on HiveOS.
+- Simplifies deployment of cpuminer on HiveOS.

-Ensures robust error handling and fallback for uninterrupted mining.
+- Ensures robust error handling and fallback for uninterrupted mining.

-Delivers consistent and detailed monitoring aligned with HiveOS requirements.
+- Delivers consistent and detailed monitoring aligned with HiveOS requirements.

+## Supported Algorithms
 allium            Garlicoin (GRLC)
 anime             Animecoin (ANI)
 argon2d250        Credits (CRDS)